InfOmics/TEDAR/README.md

 The input file must be specified in `Init.ipynb` (`INPUTDATA` constant).
 It is necessary to modify `START_MONTH` and `END_MONTH` in `TEDAR.ipynb` and `Compute_disprortionality.pynb` source code according to the timespan to be analyzed, i.e. timespan from 2008-1-1 to 2017-12-1 required `START_MONTH=[2008,1]` and `END_MONTH=[2017,12]` (<i>[year, month]</i>).

-In the `DockerContainer/TEDAR/sciruby/` folder there are two encoded versions of the input data:
+In the `DockerContainer/TEDAR/sciruby/` folder there are two encoded versions of the input data (the requested time to import the first input file to Redis is about 1 hour, for the second one is about 7 hours - times refers to a laptop with XXXXX)

 * `input_data_1y.txt`: encoded reports in collected in RNF in 2017;
 * `input_data_10.rar`: encoded reports in collected in RNF in [2008,2017] (extract the .rar file);